leftfield-geospatial/homonim/README.rst

 ``homonim`` is shorthand for *homogenise image* and is a reference to `the paper <https://www.researchgate .net/publication/328317307_Radiometric_homogenisation_of_aerial_images_by_calibrating_with_satellite_data>`_ on which it is based.
-The more commonly understood terms *correction* or *surface reflectance correction* are used to describe the method in the documentation.

 Credits
 -------

-``homonim`` depends on a number of `libraries <meta.yaml>`__, making extensive use of the following excellent projects:
+``homonim`` makes extensive use of the following excellent projects:

 -  `rasterio <https://github.com/rasterio/rasterio>`__
 -  `opencv <https://github.com/opencv/opencv>`__